sap-tutorials/Tutorials/tutorials/fiori-tools-vscode-setup/fiori-tools-vscode-setup.md

 ---
-title: Set Up SAP Fiori Tools in Visual Studio Code
+title: Set Up SAP Fiori Tools in Your Development Environment
-description: Download Microsoft Visual Studio Code and the extensions that enable SAP Fiori tools so that you can begin creating SAP Fiori apps.
+description: Set up your development environment and the extensions that enable SAP Fiori tools so that you can begin creating SAP Fiori apps.
 auto_validation: true
 time: 15
-tags: [ tutorial>beginner, topic>odata, topic>sapui5, topic>user-interface, products>sap-fiori]
+tags: [ tutorial>beginner, topic>odata, topic>sapui5, topic>user-interface, products>sap-fiori, products>sap-business-application-studio]
 primary_tag: products>sap-fiori
 ---

 ## Prerequisites
+ - You must decide whether you would like to develop your app in SAP Business Application Studio (a hosted environment) or Visual Studio Code (a local environment).
+SAP Business Application Studio does not require installation, so you may skip this tutorial and create your workspace based on this tutorial [Set Up SAP Business Application Studio for Development](appstudio-onboarding), then proceed with the next tutorial in this group: [Set Up and Generate a New SAP Fiori App Project](fiori-tools-generate-project).
+Otherwise, follow this tutorial to set up your Visual Studio Code environment.
  - You must meet the minimum system requirements for installing Visual Studio Code.
 You can find them here: <https://code.visualstudio.com/docs/supporting/requirements>
+ - You must have Node.js installed.
+You can download it here: <https://nodejs.org/en/download/>

 ## Details
 ### You will learn